matteov021/Fundamentals-of-Biometric-Systems-Design-Final-Project/README.md

 * On the **left sidebar**, click the folder icon
 * Click **Upload**
 * Upload: `Sleep_Health_Lifestyle.csv`
-* The file will appear in the Colab file system (same directory as the notebook runtime)
+* The file will appear in the Colab file system

 #### Run the Notebook